ANYONE ELSE SPEND THEIR ADOLESCENCE IN A CONCRETE JUNGLE?

 Living on a 12-floor council block, I found inspiration in the colourful mix of African, Caribbean, Eastern European, South-East Asian, and White British residents.
 In all of this variety, the unmistakable common ground was our shared challenges.

-Indoor life was marked by the smell of herbs and tobacco, vibrating floorboards from loud music, and frequent police visits due to domestic disputes or drug raids.
+Life on our block was marked by the smell of herbs and tobacco, vibrating floorboards from loud music, and frequent police visits due to domestic disputes or drug raids.

 Photographed on the council estate I grew up on